superwebshare/super-web-share/README.txt

 Bug Fix:
 * Fixed the fallback layout 3 not outputing the LinkedIn and WhatsApp icons correctly (props to @dan-nita)
-* Appearance preview button color change fixed (props to arunbasilal)
+* Appearance preview button color change fixed (props to @arunbasillal)

 = 2.3.1 =